Male fertility has dropped by up to 60 per cent in the last 40 years, so if you’re trying to start a family, preconception health is essential.

 A man’s testicles are outside the body to keep them cooler for optimal sperm production.
 Sperm and its production are damaged by excessive heat.
 Here are a few ways to make sure your testicles don’t get overheated:

-- Avoid hot tubs, saunas and taking hot baths – showers are better.
+- Reduce hot tubs, saunas and taking hot baths – showers are better.

 - Don’t wear tight underwear and make sure it’s made of breathable fabric like cotton.

-- Don’t eat chilli as it heats you up internally.
+- Don’t eat too much chilli, as it heats you up internally.

 - Don’t sit with your laptop on your lap – this not only generates heat from the laptop itself but also having your legs closed together can lead to higher than normal scrotal temperatures.
 Instead, put your laptop on a table or a desk.
 Laptops also emit electromagnetic waves, which we will talk about next…